Reilly Smith: Amateur

+Professional

-Dallas Stars
+Dallas Stars (2011–2013)

 On March 25, 2012, Smith relinquished his final year at Miami to sign a three-year, entry-level contract with the Dallas Stars.
 He made his NHL debut on March 28, 2012, against the Edmonton Oilers and skated for five shifts.
 Smith played 4:05 minutes of ice time and recorded one shot on goal in the 3–1 loss.
 He played two more games with the Stars before they concluded their regular season.

 After attending the Stars' 2012 training camp, Smith was reassigned to their American Hockey League (AHL) affiliate, the Texas Stars.
 During his first 11 games in the AHL, he had recorded three assists.
 He was promoted to Dallas for the season once play resumed in January 2013 and scored his first career NHL goal on February 15, 2013, against Cory Schneider of the Vancouver Canucks.
 His second goal came a few days later in a 4–3 loss to the Calgary Flames.
 As a result of his early success, Smith was promoted to a top six position in February and played left wing on a line with Derek Roy and Loui Eriksson.
 After playing in 28 games for Dallas, and recording six points, he was reassigned to the AHL alongside defenseman Joe Morrow.
 He was recalled shortly thereafter after recording one goal and one assist during a game against the Houston Aeros.

-Boston Bruins
+Boston Bruins (2013–2015)

 In July 2013, Smith was included in a blockbuster trade between Dallas and the Boston Bruins, which sent him, Loui Eriksson, Joe Morrow and Matt Fraser to Boston in exchange for Tyler Seguin, Rich Peverley and Ryan Button.
 During the pre-season, Smith was placed on the Bruins' third line with Chris Kelly and Carl Söderberg.
 However, as a result of injuries, Smith was moved up to a line with Patrice Bergeron and Loui Eriksson.
-He finished the regular season with 19 goals and 30 assists which included 17 goals and 17 assists throughout November.
+He finished the regular season with 19 goals and 30 assists which included 17 points throughout November.
 As a result of his success, the New England Sports Network (NESN) TV network named Smith the 45th annual "7th Player."
 The "7th Player" is awarded to the Boston Bruin who most exceeded all expectations that season, as voted by the team's fans.

 The following year, Smith finished with 13 goals and 27 assists, plus four goals and an assist in 12 playoff games.

-Florida Panthers
+Florida Panthers (2015–2017)

 On July 1, 2015, Smith was traded by the Bruins, along with Marc Savard's contract, to the Florida Panthers in exchange for Jimmy Hayes.
 During his first season with the team, Smith recorded a new career high 50 points in 82 games and tied for third on the team in goal scoring.
 On July 3, 2016, Smith signed a five-year, $25 million contract extension with the Panthers.
 Following the contract extension, Smith had a self described "disappointing year" after he recorded 15 goals and 22 assists in the 2016–17 season.